falberti/weathernet/PROJECT_SPEC.md

 ## 7. API Contract

 Document this formally in `docs/api-contract.md` as well as implementing it; keep the two in sync.
-Two endpoints, with different trust models — see Section 5.1 for how nginx handles the difference at the TLS layer.
+Three endpoints, with different trust models — see Section 5.1 for how nginx handles the difference at the TLS layer.

 ### 7.1 `POST /api/v1/enroll` — one-time, unauthenticated by cert